CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/edge-server-technical-notes.md

 ## Obtaining a List of Available CodeTogether Versions

 Get a list of CodeTogether images available for download at [here](https://hub.edge.codetogether.com/v2/releases/codetogether/tags/list).
-Authenticate with the Genuitec Docker registry credentials provided to you with your on-premises trial or purchase to access this list.
+Authenticate with the CodeTogether Docker registry credentials provided to you with your on-premises trial or purchase to access this list.

 ## Setting up Access to the CodeTogether Dashboard